kkovas12/hybrid-pavefs/README.md

-## Instructions for Running Locally
+## Instructions for Running Locally the Prototype Application

 - Install NodeJs (https://nodejs.org/en)
 - From command line, go to the application folder and run "npm install" to install the dependencies.